gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/debugging-and-troubleshooting.md

 ## Previews Don't Update

 Check in your `wp-config.php` to determine wether or not post revisions are disabled.
 Look for `define( 'WP_POST_REVISIONS', FALSE );` and if you find it, remove it.
 This appears to be a WPGraphQL bug and we're working on fixing it.
 If you're interested in the status of that check https://github.com/wp-graphql/wp-graphql/issues/1408.
-If post revisions are enabled on your site and previews are still not working, please open a [new issue](https://github.com/gatsbyjs/gatsby-source-wordpress/issues).
+If post revisions are enabled on your site and previews are still not working, please open a [new issue](https://github.com/gatsbyjs/gatsby/issues/new).

+## Preview debug mode

+You can enable Preview debug mode to help you debug issues with the Gatsby Preview build process.
+Visit the [plugin options page](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-source-wordpress/docs/plugin-options.md#debugpreview-boolean) to see how to enable this debug option.
+This option will log addition info to the terminal output including the contents of the webhook body that was sent to the Gatsby process, a list of the Preview change events Gatsby receives, as well as the node Preview data that was sourced during the Preview.

 # Up Next :point_right: